balvig/bricks/README.md

 ### Software

 - [ ] TravisCI
-- [ ] "Dash button" implementation that won't trigger when ESP8266 wakes up for other reasons
 - [ ] Write up building a Brick
 - [ ] Write up making a custom brick